 U.S. born artist and illustrator Tom Adams is famous for producing dozens of distinctive Agatha Christie covers, on both sides of the Atlantic, including this simple but very effective one for Cat Among the Pigeons, published by Fontana (UK) in 1971.

-Bjorn Borg by Bjorn Borg with Eugene L. Scott was published by Sidgwick & Jackson (U.K.) in hardback in 1980.
-It was simultaneously published in the U.S. by Simon & Schuster.
+Arthur Ashe, Portrait in Motion by Arthur Ashe & Frank DeFord was published in paperback by Ballantine in 1976.
+Bjorn Borg by Bjorn Borg & Eugene L. Scott was published in hardback by Sidgwick & Jackson of London in 1980 (it was published in the US simultaneously by Simon & Schuster).

 What better way to end this post than by showing some great tennis covers drawn by Clarence "Boo" Doore (1913- 1988).
 Doore, an outstanding realist painter, composed figures and faces with an almost signature look about them.
 During his career he produced hundreds of action-oriented illustrations for men's magazines, pulps, advertising, comics, hardbacks, paperbacks, and of course an occasional program for the United States Lawn Tennis Association.